Lawrence re-evaluating homeless campsite for use in winter months - NewsBreak

 Lawrence re-evaluating homeless campsite for use in winter months

-LAWRENCE, Kan.
-(WDAF) — A temporary homeless camp set up by the City of Lawrence may not be as temporary as once expected.
+LAWRENCE, Kan. — A temporary homeless camp set up by the city of Lawrence may not be as temporary as once expected.

 News of the potentially shifting timeline comes the same week as the death of a woman living at that camp just north of the Kansas River.

 People living at this campsite describe the woman who died as being in her early 50s, from Lawrence, and long-living outside.
-Her friends said they believe she was detoxing, but officials have not released a cause of death yet.‘His life had meaning’: Shooting victim’s mother blames Kansas City apartment complex
+Her friends said they believe she was detoxing, but officials have not released a cause of death yet.

 “She was very strong-willed, very strong, ornery.
 I mean, she had a hell of a sense of humor.
 And anything orange — she loved the color orange,” she said.